PrinceJelly/PrinceJelly/README.md

 I'm currently how to learn PHP and Phython while compressing databases with Centaur CVDI.
 Trying to gain experience within the tech industry and developing new skills.

-At the moment, I'm working on my personal website!
-Trying to convert my projects to be live demo'd.

 I also enjoy illustrating & graphic design.

 ## Get in Touch :speech_balloon: